byexamples/byexample/README.md

 ## How do I get started?

-First, you need to install it locally.
+First, you need to install it:

 ```
-$ pip install --user byexample                # install it # byexample: +skip
+$ pip install byexample                # install it # byexample: +skip
 ```

 Or if you prefer, you can install it inside a